Summer Grants Program

 - A short research proposal/application explaining why you are qualified to undertake this research (e.g. survey research training), which cluster you are applying for, what research you propose to conduct and how and, if applicable, this research will help make a critical contribution to your AB, BA, MA or Ph.D thesis.
 Concerning PhD students: your proposal must also refer to a Professor in the hosting institution (Geneva or Princeton), who you are planning to work with during your research stay.

-- UNIGE students: submit application as a single PDF File (except letter of recommendation, to be emailed directly) to: Nicolas.Levrat@unige.chwith Subject line: EUROCOMPLEX.
+- UNIGE students: submit application as a single PDF File (except letter of recommendation, to be emailed directly) to: Nicolas.Levrat@unige.ch with Subject line: EUROCOMPLEX.

 The Princeton-Geneva partnership Regime Complexes and European Studies in Interdisciplinary Perspective (EUROCOMPLEX) aims to foster interdisciplinary collaboration on the topic of regime complexes.
 In International Relations, the concept of regime complex, borrowed from Systems Theory, describes the idea that for many policy issues, “there is no integrated, comprehensive regime governing” but “[...] a loosely coupled set of specific regimes”.
 Indeed, today, many policy areas are governed not by centralized control through one overarching International Organization (IO) but rather by a multitude of different nested or overlapping sets of rules and institutions that are loosely connected.
 The concept of regime complex has gained scientific relevance as the density of such international regimes has increased steadily against the background of growing global interdependence.
 Understanding the nature and implications of intersectoral interconnections within and between regimes can contribute to designing more efficient and more legitimate global governance systems.

 The central question at the core of the project is how the existence of regime complexes influences the policy options available to the European Union (EU) as it tackles pressing international challenges created by economic globalization.
 EUROCOMPLEX provides a framework for collaborative research projects bringing together faculty researchers at Princeton and University of Geneva (UNIGE), as well as undergraduate and graduate students from the European Union Program at Princeton (EUPP), the Global Studies Institute (GSI), and affiliated departments and programs, to study the constraints and opportunities offered to the EU by the proliferation of regime complexes.
-The EUROCOMPLEX faculty team will select the student participants to the project, who will work both as Research Assistants for the project and as data collectors for their own research (for instance, Senior Thesis research for Princeton students and Master/PhD Thesis for GSI/UNIGE students).
+The EUROCOMPLEX faculty team will select the student participants to the project, who will work both as Research Assistants for the project and as data collectors for their own research (for instance, Senior Thesis research for Princeton students and PhD Thesis for GSI/UNIGE students).
 Through this multi-year partnership, we seek to develop an interdisciplinary collaborative approach to European studies with a number of linked research projects conducted by faculty and students at both Princeton and GSI.
-The Summer 2019 research program will gather and analyze data in two related clusters:
+The Summer 2020 research program will gather and analyze data in two related clusters:

-Cluster 2: The role of the European Union in global governance
+Cluster 2: The Future of Eurozone governance

 Sophie Meunier, Senior Research Scholar in Public and International Affairs and Co-Director EU Program at Princeton